Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \section{Agent role dependent views of money}

-It is a remarkable feature of the vast amount of TMF that so many viewpoints have been developed and mutually confronted without an equally strong insistence to express or at least analyze in which circumstances each of these paradigms is most at its place.
+It is a remarkable feature of the vast amount of ToM\&F that so many viewpoints have been developed and mutually confronted without an equally strong insistence to express or at least analyze in which circumstances each of these paradigms is most at its place.

 So we assume that moneylike phenomena are present in varying degrees in various circumstances.
 Indeed astronauts on the moon around 1970 have not paid there with money in the same way as museum visitors used to in those days.
 It can be safely concluded that money in its many manifestations can be present in a variety of degrees, depending on place and time.
 So one can imagine different scenarios each of which are best specified and explained with a particular subset of the paradigms that have emerged in theories of money.
 This leads us to contemplating agent role dependent perspectives on money.